spotlightpa/poor-richard/content/news/2022-11-07-SPLDOUBLERULING.md

 +++
 arc-id = "YZH2W6VJ5JGPLLFJCASW45IUN4"
 authors = ["Katie Meyer"]
-blurb = "The city wanted to discontinue a procedure used to catch people who vote both by mail and in person, arguing it’s duplicative of other effective measures." byline = "Katie Meyer of Spotlight PA" description = "The city wanted to discontinue a procedure used to catch people who vote both by mail and in person, arguing it’s duplicative of other effective measures." image = "external/pj66vj5ym26gna84b2cybrjgkc.jpeg" image-credit = "Jessica Griffin / Philadelphia Inquirer" image-description = "Election Clerk Lisa Gogel demonstrates a Ballot Scanner during a media tour of the election warehouse where ballots will be counted, in Philadelphia, Thursday, October 27, 2022." internal-budget = "Philadelphia won’t be forced to change its vote-counting plan for the Nov.
+blurb = "The city reinstated a procedure used to catch people who vote both by mail and in person, but the vote count will now take longer than expected." byline = "Katie Meyer of Spotlight PA" description = "The city reinstated a procedure used to catch people who vote both by mail and in person, but counting the 2022 election results will take longer." image = "external/pj66vj5ym26gna84b2cybrjgkc.jpeg" image-credit = "Jessica Griffin / Philadelphia Inquirer" image-description = "Philadelphia Election Clerk Lisa Gogel demonstrates a ballot scanner that will be used in the 2022 election in Pennsylvania." internal-budget = "Philadelphia won’t be forced to change its vote-counting plan for the Nov.
 8 election" internal-id = "SPLDOUBLERULING" kicker = "Elections"